TRANSPORTATION architecture studio

 Emily Stein, AIA, LEED AP, NCARB

 Passionate about equitable sustainable development, Emily is thrilled to be a member of the transportation team at HEWITT.
 With a diverse professional background including townhouse, hotel, commercial, casino, office, residential interior, lighting design, and master planning projects, she discovered her niche in developing Washington’s transportation networks.
 She found her dream job of organizing complex information while contributing to building resilient, environmentally responsible infrastructure for Seattle and beyond.
-Emily is currently working on various projects for Sound Transit and Seattle Department of Transportation.
+Emily is currently working on various projects for Sound Transit and the Port of Seattle.

-Emily earned her Bachelor of Architecture Degree from Penn State University and started calling Seattle home five years ago.
+Emily earned her Bachelor of Architecture Degree from Penn State University and started calling Seattle home in 2015.
 An avid traveler, she enjoys exploring the world via public transit, occasionally for months at a time, before returning home to her overly talkative cat.

 Jan Peter Eklund, AIA, NCARB, LEED AP